abe-winter/autohandler/README.md

 ### translation rules

 * the parser will try to translate any function that returns (MimeString, int).
 MimeString is any string override marked with a comment like `type T string //mimetype a/b`
-* if the first argument is an `*http.Request`, it gets passed through to the wrapped function
+* if any argument has type `*http.Request`, it gets passed through to the wrapped function
+* if any argument has type `http.ResponseWriter`, it gets passed through and the string response of the wrapped function is ignored (i.e. it's assumed the function writes its own output)
-* if there are any non-Request arguments, the wrapper will try to cast them out of a json request body and crash if it can't.
+* for other arguments, the wrapper will try to cast them out of a json request body and crash if it can't.
 (This is subideal.
 We should fail more gently and interpolate zero values for missing keys)
+* interface args aren't cast
 * json parsing of the body only happens if necessary -- if your function has 0 args or just an *http.Request arg, the json code isn't emitted in the wrapper

 ### getting started